1995 Mauritian general election: Electoral system

 The voting system involved twenty constituencies on Mauritius, which each elected three members.
-Two seats were elected by residents of Rodrigues, and up to eight seats were filled by the "best losers", although only four were filled at this election.
+Two seats were elected by residents of Rodrigues, and up to eight seats could be filled by the "best losers", although only four were filled at this election.
 Voter turnout was 79.9%.

 Results

 Of the 60 seats won by the Labour–MMM alliance, the Labour Party won 35 and the MMM 25.